Organizing Your Paper

 - Subjectivity.
 Subjectivity refers to feelings and opinions.
 Do not write that you feel or believe something.
 Present the evidence and suggest strong support for a position, but feelings and beliefs don't come into play.

 - Avoid Superlatives.
 Superlatives include adjectives such as "huge," "incredible," "wonderful," "exciting," etc. Always use an objective expression, such as "five fold greater."

 - Oversimplification.
 If a process or procedure is common knowledge in the field, there is no need to detail or explain it.

 - Superficiality.
 The purpose of a discussion is to interpret the results, not to simply state them in a different way.
 A superficial discussion ignores mechanisms or fails to explain them completely.

-- The manuscript does not follow the journal's instructions for authors (eg., exceeds word limit, does not fit the journal's scope, is not structured properly.)
+- The manuscript does not follow the journal's instructions for authors.
 It is vital that you follow the journal's instructions.
 You may have a great paper, but failure to follow instructions will cause it to be rejected.

 - Abbreviations: Generally avoid abbreviations.
 Exceptions include common biological terms like ATP and DNA, units of measure (m, g, cm,) and mathematical or chemical formulas.
 Sentences should never begin with an abbreviation.

 - Acronyms: Avoid overusing acronyms.
 The first time an acronym is used it must be spelled out; from that point forward the acronym should be used.
 An acronym should be used a minimum of three times in a paper.
 Sentences should never begin with an acronym.

 - Contractions: In formal writing, you should never use contractions.

 - Data: The word "data" is plural, as in "the data were collected."